knportal/Plena/support/README.md

 - 🟠 Elevated Stress: Higher stress response

 **Q: Can I view historical data?**
 A: Yes!
 The Data tab shows historical visualizations with time range options (Day, Week, Month, Year).
+You can switch between Consistency view (zone distribution) and Trend view (value over time) for each sensor.
+The view also provides trend statistics and insights.

 **Q: What is the Readiness Score?**
-A: The Readiness Score provides a holistic view of your recovery and readiness based on multiple factors including HRV, sleep, and meditation consistency.
+A: The Readiness Score is a daily score (0-100) that provides a holistic view of your recovery and readiness.
+It's calculated from multiple contributors including Resting Heart Rate, HRV Balance, Body Temperature, Recovery Index, and Sleep metrics (duration, balance, regularity).
+The score helps you understand when you're ready for optimal performance and when to focus on recovery.

 ---